-Simply put, Telegraphic transfers involve sending money from one bank to another and then passing it on to the intended recipient.
+Telegraphic transfers involve sending money from one bank to another and then passing it on to the intended recipient.

 Because the banks that are participating in the transfer, commonly referred to as correspondent banks, set their own prices and processing periods, telegraphic transfers are typically more expensive than other transfer services.
 Due to this, transferring money between people and businesses can be expensive and time-consuming.
 The processing period for a transfer is typically 2-4 days.

 Payments can only be sent between banks that have business contacts with one another.
 Hence this network is crucial.

-It is essential to remember that the amount of time necessary to complete a Telegraphic Transfer, just like the fees, varies depending on whether the transfer is conducted using CHAPS or SWIFT.
+The amount of time necessary to complete a Telegraphic Transfer, just like the fees, varies depending on whether the transfer is conducted using CHAPS or SWIFT.